'Atmospheric river' drenches drought-stricken California

 “While this rain is welcome, it comes with these hazards, and it won’t necessarily end the drought,” Mankin said.
 “California still needs more precipitation, and it really needs it in high elevations and spread out over a longer time so it’s not hazardous.”

-Christy Brigham, chief of resource management and science at Sequoia and Kings Canyon National Parks, said the rain was a big relief after the Caldor Fire torched an unknown number of the giant trees in the park, along with thousands of pines and cedars.
+Christy Brigham, chief of resource management and science at Sequoia and Kings Canyon National Parks, said the rain was a big relief after the KNP Complex fire torched an unknown number of the giant trees in the park, along with thousands of pines and cedars.

 “This amount of rainfall is what we call a season-ending event,” Brigham said.
 “It should end fire season, and it should end our need -- to a large degree -- to fight this fire.”